Probing Non-Fermi-Liquid Behaviour of Composite Fermi Liquid via Efficient Thermal Simulations

-{It is accepted that}, while the integer quantum Hall effect is well understood within a non-interacting electron picture~\cite{LaughlinPRB1981,HalperinPRB1982}, the fractional effect stems dominantly from electron-electron interactions.
-This leads to the formation of an incompressible quantum liquid hosting fractionally charged quasiparticles, first captured by Laughlin’s wave function at fillings $\nu = 1/(2m+1)$~\cite{LaughlinPRL1983}.
-For other filling fractions, a hierarchical construction was proposed by Haldane~\cite{HaldanePRL1983}, Halperin~\cite{HalperinPRL1984}, and Laughlin~\cite{LaughlinSS1984}, wherein quasiparticles themselves will form new incompressible quantum liquid, analogous to the original electron forming Laughlin state.

-Alternatively, the composite fermion (CF) theory postulates that electrons attach an even number of magnetic flux quanta, forming emergent quasiparticles that experience a reduced effective magnetic field~\cite{JainPRL1989,Jain2007composite}.
-Along the line of this flux-attachment concept, mean-field theories~\cite{ZhangPRL1989,ReadPRL1989,LopezPRB1991,HLRPRB1993} are successful: near $\nu = 1/2$, ballistic transport experiments are consistent with composite fermions moving in a weak residual magnetic field~\cite{KangPRL1993,GoldmanPRL1994,SmetPRL1996}; at half-filling, the external magnetic field is entirely canceled by the attached flux, resulting in a Fermi sea of composite fermions—a picture corroborated by surface acoustic wave measurements~\cite{WillettPRL1990}.
-More recently, this conventional CF picture has been revisited in light of connections to 3D topological insulators (TIs), reformulating composite fermions as massless Dirac fermions reminiscent of TI surface states~\cite{SonPRX2015,WangPRX2015,MrossPRX2015,MetlitskiPRB2016}.
-This ``composite Dirac fermion'' theory couples fermions to an emergent gauge field, exhibiting non-Fermi-liquid behavior and providing a field-theoretic realization of (2+1)-dimensional quantum electrodynamics (QED$_3$) {as a strongly coupled conformal field theory, with both condensed matter~\cite{Hermele2004,Hermele2005,Assaad2005,ranProjected2007,ranSpontaneous2009,XYXuU12018,chenEmergent2025,fengScalable2025} and high-energy~\cite{Fiebig1990,Herbut2003,Fiore2005,Armour2011,karthikNumerical2019,di2017scaling,chester2016towards,Albayrak2022} physics correspondence.}
+The composite fermion (CF) theory postulates that electrons attach an even number of magnetic flux quanta, forming emergent quasiparticles that experience a reduced effective magnetic field~\cite{JainPRL1989,Jain2007composite}.
+Based on this flux-attachment concept, mean-field theories~\cite{ZhangPRL1989,ReadPRL1989,LopezPRB1991,HLRPRB1993} have been successful: near $\nu = 1/2$, ballistic transport experiments are consistent with composite fermions moving in a weak residual magnetic field~\cite{KangPRL1993,GoldmanPRL1994,SmetPRL1996}; at half filling, the external magnetic field is entirely canceled by the attached flux, resulting in a Fermi sea of composite fermions—a picture corroborated by surface acoustic wave measurements~\cite{WillettPRL1990}.
+More recently, this conventional CF picture has been revisited in light of its connections to 3D topological insulators (TIs), reformulating composite fermions as massless Dirac fermions reminiscent of TI surface states~\cite{SonPRX2015,WangPRX2015,MrossPRX2015,MetlitskiPRB2016}.